-ESEA TITLE IV, PART F - SCHOOL-BASED MENTAL HEALTH SERVICES GRANT (PROJECT FAST) (PRC 144)
+ESEA TITLE IV, PART F - SCHOOL-BASED MENTAL HEALTH SERVICES GRANT (PROJECT FAST) (PRC 0144)

-PROGRAM REPORT CODE: 144

-UNIFORM CHART OF ACCOUNTS CODE: XXXX-144-XXX

 CFDA #: 84.184H

-application.

-TYPE: Dollars TERM: Up to 60 months PURPOSE: Provides funding to assist participating LEAs with increasing the number of credentialed school-based mental health services providers delivering mental health services to students.
-ELIGIBILITY: LEAs included as partners within the Department's Federal grant application are eligible to receive funds.
-The following LEAs are eligible for funds from the Department's current grant: Cabarrus, Davidson, Winston-Salem Forsyth, Randolph, Scotland and Stanly.
-FORMULA: Funding will be distributed based on the amounts included for each participating LEA in the Department's approved Federal grant
+PURPOSE: Provides funding to assist participating LEAs with increasing the number of credentialed school-based mental health services providers delivering mental health services to students.

+ELIGIBILITY: LEAs included as partners within the Department's Federal grant application are eligible to receive funds based on a high ratio of student to mental health services provider as compared to other LEAs statewide or nationally; high rates of community violence (including hate crimes), poverty, substance use (including opioid use), suicide, or trafficking; a significant number of students who are migratory, experiencing homelessness, have a family member deployed in the military or with a military-service connected disability (including veterans), have experienced a natural or man-made disaster or a traumatic event, or have other adverse childhood experiences, such as repeated disciplinary exclusions from the learning environment; and a high percentage of students economically disadvantaged/in poverty.

+FORMULA: Funding will be distributed based on the amounts included for each participating LEA in the Department's approved Federal grant application.